Tylous/SniffAir/README.md

 # SniffAir

 SniffAir is an open-source wireless security framework.
-Sniffair allows for the collection, management, and analyzation of wireless traffic.
+Sniffair allows for the collection, management, and analysis of wireless traffic.
 In additional, SniffAir can also be used to preform sophisticated wireless attacks.
 SniffAir was born out of the hassle of managing large or multiple pcap files while thoroughly cross-examining and analyzing the traffic, looking for potential security flaws or malicious traffic.

 SniffAir is developed by [@Tyl0us](https://twitter.com/Tyl0us) and [@theDarracott](https://twitter.com/theDarracott)